dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

     ![choose-postgresql-database-engine](/img/posts/20220810/choose-postgresql-database-engine.png)

 !!! note "Note"
     - For this article we will create separate instances for Dirigible and Keycloak.
-You can follow this steps for Dirigible and Keycloak.
+You can follow these steps for Dirigible and Keycloak.

-  * Create instance
+  * Create an instance
     - Set instance info, production
     ![sql-configuration-1](/img/posts/20220810/sql-configuration-1.png)